froots/froots.github.io/_drafts/why-and-how-to-test-your-pattern-library-2.md

 ### Parameter tables

-Let's look at repeating spec checks for different viewport sizes first.
-We'll check the global header at 1024 by 768 pixels.
+Let's look at repeating spec checks for different viewport sizes.
+We'll check the global header at 1024 by 768 pixels as well as our original smaller viewport size.

 In our test suite file, we could just add another check for our larger viewport like this: